0Yue0/BCB-Final/KempKinneyLiu-2023.md

 Our figure has more unique reads for the egg cell and fewer unique reads for both the central cell and synergid cell than the original paper's diagram.

-Heatmap (Figure S4):
+## Heatmap (Figure S4):

 ![Heatmap](https://github.com/0Yue0/BCB546_Spring2023_Final/blob/main/results/Figure_S4.png)

-Expression levels match overall trends from original paper; however, specific expression levels within egg cell or central cell varies from original paper.
+In our analysis, reported cell type specific genes did show the specific expression pattern in certain cell types, which was the same as the original paper.

-No dosage effects due to ploidy are evident in our figure.
+No dosage effects due to ploidy are evident in our figure compared to the original paper.